gcremers/metascan/README.md

 **INSTALLATION pointers:**

-Since it is a Prokka adaptation, it should be able run on any system that can already run Prokka, just by downloading the script and the databases.
+Since it is a Prokka adaptation, it should be able to run on any system that can already run Prokka, just by downloading the script and the databases.
 The only modification that needs to be done is to direct the script to the right location of the database.
+Metascan is however based on an already older version of Prokka, so some inconsistencies can pop up here and there.

 The conda Prokka environment can also be used.